 As part of BSC 2011L, you are required to complete online assignments.
-If at any time you have questions about these assignments, please contact your TA.
-A schedule is posted in this syllabus with the due dates for each assignment.
+If at any time you have questions about these assignments, please contact the Online Instructor.
+A schedule will be posted on e-Learning with the due dates for each assignment.
 All assignments must be completed by the stated due date and time for credit.
 No credit will be given for assignments completed after the deadline.
 Extensions will NOT be given because of technical or personal issues that occur within 24 hours of the assignment deadline.
 Many assignments may take several days to complete, so make sure you have time to devote to that assignment before you begin.
 You are expected to work by yourself on the assignments and cheating will not be tolerated.
 Note that all due dates for assignments are clearly posted on the course website and reflect the most up-to-date information.